-Includes: Experiential Learning Activity Also listed as OSS 4005.
+Also listed as OSS 4005.

 Prerequisite(s): BIT 2009 and BIT 2400.
-Lectures three hours a week.

 IRM 4900 [1.0 credit] IRM Capstone Project

 Student-initiated project developed in association with a project supervisor and external information resource management advisor.
 Project is supported by a written report, seminar discussions and final presentation.
 All proposals must be approved by the IRM Program Project Committee.